-Here you can have a break from the hustle and bustle of the festival, take in the beauty of Chinchilla’s countryside and soak up the serenity (plus wash off any watermelon you might be wearing) in your private bathtub on your balcony.
+Here you can have a break from the energetic festival, take in the beauty of Chinchilla’s countryside and soak up the serenity (plus wash off any watermelon you might be wearing) in your private bathtub on your balcony.

 Kicking off melon mania is one of the most prestigious competitions of the festival – the Big Melon Weigh In.

 Head down to the Chinchilla State School Oval for the kids, adults and ‘most-marketable melon’ competitions.
-Here you can feast your eyes on the biggest and heaviest melons getting around – with a current record of 87.5kg for the biggest-melon-in-show.
+Here you can feast your eyes on the biggest and heaviest melons around – with a current record of 100.5kg (2019) for the biggest-melon-in-show.

 Once you’ve clapped eyes on the giant vegetables (that’s right – watermelons aren’t just a fruit!), stick around for the infamous Melon Skiing (a sticky experience like no other!) and grab a burger by the Burger Bar.

 5pm: Get ready to rumble

-The party continues deep into the night on Friday so step into The Club Hotel and go from country to coast at their Beach Party, with indoor and outdoor stages thundering with live music and DJ’s from 5pm to 2am.
+The party continues deep into the night on Friday so step into The Club Hotel and go from country to coast at the MelonFest Beach Party, with indoor and outdoor stages thundering with live music and DJ’s from 5pm (over 18s only).

-If you’d choose country over coast any day of the week – head down to the Chinchilla showgrounds for a whip-cracking good time at the Melon Rodeo (from 6pm to 9pm).
+If you’d choose country over coast any day of the week – head down to the Chinchilla Showgrounds for a whip-cracking good time at the Melon Rodeo (from 6pm to 9pm).
 There’ll be food vans onsite, plenty of rodeo action and a licensed bar operating until midnight with tickets available at the gate (so don’t stress about prebooking for this one).